mcaddy/audipoi/README.md

 Latest version - v0.9 - https://github.com/mcaddy/audipoi/blob/master/Releases/SpeedCameraToPoi/v0.9.zip?raw=true

+To install unpack the contents of the zip file into a folder of your choice and run SpeedCameraToPoi.exe

 ## GeocacheToPoi

 This application takes a GPX file of Geocaches and builds a POI database, if present it will retain the database already on the target drive, replacing the Geocache categories if present.